 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
 Our Academy has a legal duty to refer cases causing concern to the relevant authorities.

 If you are ever concerned about the safety or well‐being of someone at our school, please talk to one of the school’s Designated Safeguarding Officers.

-Our Deputy Designated Safeguarding Officers are Mrs Sally Franceschi (Deputy Headteacher) and Mrs Carly Jones (SENCO).
+Our Designated Safeguarding Leads (DSL) is Miss Zoe Griffiths (Headteacher) and Mrs Sally Franceschi (Deputy Headteacher)

 Our Deputy Designated Safeguarding Officers is Melanie Sinclair (Class Teacher)

 The best way to help your child to be safe when using the internet is to talk to them and make sure they understand a few simple rules which can be found at Parent Resources Sheet for Parents and Carers.